Noooste/azuretls-client/README.md

 - `azuretls.HeaderOrder`: for `http.Header` order  (of type `[]string`)
 - `time.Duration`: for the request timeout

-#### REQUEST REDIRECTIONS
+#### REQUEST REDIRECTS

-By default, azuretls client will follow redirections.
-If you want to disable it, you can do `session.DisableRedirects = true` If not, it will follow the redirections until the `MaxRedirections` limit is reached (default: 10).
+By default, azuretls client will follow redirects.
+If you want to disable it, you can do `session.DisableRedirects = true` If not, it will follow the redirects until the `MaxRedirects` limit is reached (default: 10).

 #### GET
 ```go